AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Who could have imagined the journey we were about to embark on!

+So let's summarise the lessons we have learnt.
+After that I will go into each point showing the result to give you an idea of how to approach this.

+* Developers love code so give them code.
+* Create a structure that you would like to see.
+* Stay up to date with your course material.
+* Don't cheat!
+Don't show something you don't do yourself.
+* Make it fun.
+Humour is your friend.
+*

 >*"But there are so many training courses and tutorials our there!"*

 And that is true, but what we wanted to do differently was to give a one-stop-shop for a someone who wanted to use